nevillejackson/Unix/README.md

 ## NetBSD ##
 The subdirectories _netbsd_, _netbsd2_ and _netbsd3_ _netbsd4_ contain reports on installing and usng NetBSD in a multiboot computer alongside Linux.

+## VisiData ##
+The suvdirectory _visidata_ contains an evaluatio of VisiData, the 'vd' utility for viewing data files.

 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.